isabelle-johns/Travel-to-Portugal/README.md

 # _What does Portugal have to offer?_

-Portugal, located in South Europe and bordering Spain is a unique country with a variety of activities, heritige sites, historical buildings and spectacular views.
+Portugal, located in South Europe and bordering Spain is a unique country with a variety of activities, heritige sites, historical buildings, intangible heritige and spectacular views.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## _A perfect spot for young people_

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block